 You can use longer leashes when teaching the stay and come commands.

-Make sure the collar is tight enough that it will not slip over the head if the puppy tries to back up quickly.
+Make sure the collar is tight enough that it will not slip over the head if the puppy tries to back up quickly, this is exactly why I prefer the martingale collars.
 If your puppy feels apprehensive or gets badly startled immediately get down on its level and give it reassurance.
 In this way you will build it’s confidence.